-With 90% of companies using cloud services in some element of their business, it’s an important modern skill to understand what the cloud is, and its uses.
+With over 90% of companies using cloud services in some element of their business, it’s an important modern skill to understand what the cloud is, and its uses.
 We’ve put together an explanation for what the cloud is, without all of the technical language that can sometimes distract from its business critical elements.
 With this guide you’ll be equipped to make an informed decision about your digital transformation strategy, and be effective at communicating that decision to other stake holders.

 [If you’re looking into business UK cloud hosting contact one of our experts]

 The cloud generally refers to data storage options which aren’t on hardware you manage.
 In the old days, all of a company’s data (including systems and software) would have to have been stored on servers and hard drives that they operated.
 As technology progressed, cloud options became available, meaning this data didn’t need to be physically stored by the company any more.
 Instead they would have access to a digital copy stored on the cloud.